-The wastewater collection system that serves all developed areas within the City limits is comprised of approximately 1,194 miles of sanitary sewer mains ranging in size from six to seventy-two inches.
+The wastewater collection system that serves all developed areas within the City limits is comprised of approximately 1,286 miles of sanitary sewer mains ranging in size from six to seventy-two inches.
 Although the City owns and maintains an extensive wastewater collection system, it does not treat its own wastewater.
-Wastewater produced in the City is treated under contract by TRA's Central Regional Wastewater System (CRWS).
+Wastewater produced in the City is treated under contract by the Trinity River Authority's (TRA) Central Regional Wastewater System (CRWS).
 The City's annual volume of contributing flow amounts to approximately 29 percent of the total wastewater flow into the CRWS Plant.
 As the city with the largest population in the CRWS service area, Arlington contributes the highest daily flow of all TRA regional plant customers.
 The CRWS Plant meets the effluent permit conditions to treat 162 MGD as set by the TCEQ and Environmental Protection Agency (EPA).